Whoso List to Hunt

 Wyatt didn't publish this poem, or any of the others he wrote, during his lifetime.
 While many of them appeared in 1557, fifteen years after his death, some—such as "Whoso List to Hunt"—would have to wait many years.
 Despite the fact that Wyatt wasn't a major player on the literary scene in London in the 1500s, his influence has been profound.

 He is often credited, along with the Earl of Surrey, with introducing the sonnet (a 14-line poem) into English.
-The sonnet was invented by an Italian guy named Francesco Petrarch (1304-1374), and "Whoso List to Hunt" is actually a very loose imitation of Petrarch's Sonnet 190, which you can read here.
+The sonnet was popularized by an Italian guy named Francesco Petrarch (1304-1374), and "Whoso List to Hunt" is actually a very loose imitation of Petrarch's Sonnet 190, which you can read here.
 (For more on the history of the sonnet go here.)
 This poem, then, is not only filled with juicy royal intrigue, but form-wise it's one of the first of its kind.

 Why Should I Care?